 Our unit of the Vizio P75QX-H1 has exceptional black uniformity.
 When local dimming is disabled, there's some clouding on the left side of the screen.
 When local dimming is enabled, the clouding is no longer visible, but there's blooming around the test cross.
 Note that black uniformity can vary between units.
 If you want a Vizio with perfect black uniformity, check out the Vizio OLED 2020.

-Excellent reflection handling.
+The Vizio P Series Quantum X 2021 has excellent reflection handling.
 Combined with the TV's high brightness, you shouldn't have any visibility issues, even in the brightest environments.

-Before calibration, the color accuracy is mediocre.
+Before calibration, the Vizio PQX 2021's color accuracy is mediocre.
 Most colors are noticeably inaccurate, and white balance is off.
 The color temperature is on the warm side, which adds to the already reddish tint mentioned.
 Gamma doesn't follow the target at all, making all scenes appear brighter than they should be.
 Note that color accuracy can vary between units.

-Update 10/21/2020: We attempted a new calibration after updating to the latest firmware (version 184.108.40.206-2) to address the red tint issue.
+Update 10/21/2020: We attempted a new calibration after updating to the latest firmware (version 18.104.22.168-2) to address the red tint issue.
 However, while this new calibration removed all of the red tint, it causes the appearance of faint yellow-green lines when displaying shades of white or blue.
 As such, we're sticking with the initial calibration.
-We also investigated the red tint issue separately using a spectroradiometer and discovered that the backlight itself has an above-normal red wavelength; You can see the recorded backlight spectrum here.
+We also investigated the red tint issue separately using a spectroradiometer and discovered that the backlight itself has an above-normal red wavelength; you can see the recorded backlight spectrum here.